fnogatz/magento2-matomo/README.md

 Once intsalled, configuration options can be found in the Magento 2 administration panel under *Stores/Configuration/Sales/Piwik API*.
-To start tracking, set *Enable Tracking* to *Yes*, enter the *Base URL* to your Piwik installation and click *Save Config*.
+To start tracking, set *Enable Tracking* to *Yes*, enter the *Hostname* of your Piwik installation and click *Save Config*.
 If you have multiple websites in the same Piwik installation, make sure the *Site ID* configured in Magento is correct.